Vacationers are flying first-class more. But why?

 The 37-year-old said she is usually envious of the extra room that first-class passengers have.
 But the seat she chose comes with another perk: No one sitting next to her.

 Typically, high-end seats on airplanes are crowded with business travelers whose companies pony up for the extra comfort.
 But with the standard front-of-plane dwellers not fully back on board, executives with the country’s largest airlines said in recent earnings calls that leisure travelers are often filling the gap in premium seats.
-Those include first class, business class, and the newer sections that offer more leg room and perks than economy at prices lower than business class.
+Those include first class, business class and the newer sections that offer more leg room and perks than economy at prices lower than business class.

 “We believe that through the pandemic, we’ve created kind of a new class of customer, which is the high-end consumer that wants these products that maybe didn’t have as much access to them because they were given to the business customer earlier in the booking process,” Delta Air Lines President Glen Hauenstein said last week.